ibrazbib27/Chirp-App-Mysql/README.md

 ##Configurations

 #### ***Privileges***
-create user 'chirprapp'@'localhost' identified by 'password';<br />
+create user 'chirprapp'@'localhost' identified by 'whatever you want it to be';<br />
 grant all privileges on chirpr.* to 'chirprapp'@'localhost';